infrasonar/appliance-installer/README.md

 Arguments:

-  -h  --help               Print help information
-  -i  --installation-path  Installation path for the docker compose and
+  -h  --help                  Print help information -i  --installation-path     Installation path for the docker compose and
                               configuration files
   -c  --agentcore-token       Token for the Agentcore.
-Must be a container token
+Must be a container
-                           with `CoreConnect` permissions
-  -a  --agent-token        Token for the agents.
-Must be a container token with
-                           `Read`, `InsertCheckData`, `AssetManagement` and
+                              token with `CoreConnect` permissions -a  --agent-token           Token for the agents.
+Must be a container token with `Read`, `InsertCheckData`, `AssetManagement`
-                           `API` permissions
+                              and `API` permissions
   -z  --zone                  Zone Id between 0 and 9.
+Default: 0 -r  --remote-access         Enable the option for remote access on this
+                              appliance for users with CoreConnect permissions
-Default: 0 -d  --use-development    Use the InfraSonar development environment -v  --verbose            Enable verbose output
+                              (only applicable with -y/--yes) -d  --use-development       Use the InfraSonar development environment -v  --verbose               Enable verbose output
   -y  --yes                   No confirmation prompts
-      --version            Print version information and quit
+      --ignore-version-check  Ignore Docker and Docker Compose version check --version               Print version information and quit
 ```

 ## Build from source